Identification Cards in NebraskaPage Overview

 According to Nebraska law, any legal resident may request a state identification card.
 This card includes a color photo of the applicant and is considered acceptable legal identification if you do not have a valid driver license.

-To apply for an ID card, you'll need to provide 1 form of acceptable identification that includes both your full legal name and date of birth, and 2 documents verifying your address.
+To apply for an ID card, you'll need to provide 1 document of acceptable identification that includes both your full legal name and date of birth, and 2 documents verifying your address.
 In some cases, you may be asked for proof of your Social Security number, too.
 If you're younger than 21 years old and can't provide proof of your address, proof of your parent's or guardian's address will be accepted.

 State ID card fees vary depending on the length of time before the card expires.